by Mechtild Rössler, Akane Nakamura, and Roland Chih-Hung Lin

-Disclaimer.
-The authors are responsible for the choice and the presentation of the facts contained in the article and for the opinions expressed therein, which are not necessarily those of UNESCO and do not commit the Organization.
+Disclaimer: The authors are responsible for the choice and the presentation of the facts contained in the article and for the opinions expressed therein, which are not necessarily those of UNESCO and do not commit the Organization.

-Acknowledgment.
-We would like to thank Ms. Mahnaz Ashrafi, former director of Maymand Cultural Heritage Base, who generously shared with us her valuable experience and insights.
+Acknowledgments: We would like to thank Ms. Mahnaz Ashrafi, former director of Maymand Cultural Heritage Base, who generously shared with us her valuable experience and insights.

 Mechtild Rössler is the Director of the Division for Heritage and World Heritage Center at UNESCO Headquarters in Paris.
 She joined the center in 1992 and held different positions before assuming her current role in 2015.
 She co-authored 13 books and more than 100 articles on World Heritage and cultural landscapes.